 Photo: Michael Hilton

 Start your first day with a meander through Little Italy.
-A few blocks north of downtown and the Gaslamp Quarter, you’re going to find some of the best breakfast options in the city from pastries to paninis and, most importantly, good, strong Italian coffee that’s going to fuel you day.
+You may automatically think Gaslamp is the place to start but located a few blocks north of downtown and the Gaslamp Quarter, you’re going to find some of the best breakfast options in the city from pastries to paninis and, most importantly, good, strong Italian coffee that’s going to fuel you day.

 India Street is a good place to start – just hold your nose in the air and follow the best scents.
 And if you’re in the city on a Saturday, check out Little Italy’s Farmer’s Market.

 Visit the Maritime Museum, Star of Indian and U.S.S.
 Midway

 Once you’re high on sugar and caffeine, head to a few streets west to the Harbour (North Harbour Drive) for a day along the sea front.
 This is one of my favourite suggestions for your San Diego itinerary.

 The Maritime Museum of San Diego, U.S.S.
 Midway and the Star of India are the three top attractions and it’s easy to spend half a day exploring this part of the city.
 Even if you’re not into maritime stuff, make an exception – the Maritime Museum in San Diego possesses one of the finest collections in the world including the Star of India, which is the world’s oldest active ship.
 Meanwhile, U.S.S.
 Midway is one of the longest serving aircraft carriers that has 29 restored aircrafts on board.
 The flight simulator is brilliant for both kids and adults – but take it from me, you might want to let your morning latte go down before you spin through a few loops.